UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.BL_Texture.rst

 .. class:: BL_Texture(CValue)

-   A texture object that contains attributes and methods for Image, MTex...
+   A texture object that contains attributes of a material texture.

    .. attribute:: diffuseIntensity